-Customers who would have installed the program measure or equipment even without the financial incentive provided by the program.
+Program participants who would have installed the program measure or equipment in the absence of the program.

 Fuel Substitution

 Programs which are intended to substitute energy using equipment of one energy source with a competing energy source (e.g. switch from electric resistance heating to gas furnaces).